MicrosoftDocs/visualstudio-docs/docs/install/update-minimal-layout.md

     MinimalLayout.exe generate --targetLocation c:\VSLayout\ --productId Microsoft.VisualStudio.Product.Enterprise --baseVersion 16.4.0 --targetVersion 16.4.4 --add Microsoft.VisualStudio.Workload.ManagedDesktop;includeOptional --languages en-US
     ```

-- Here's how to regenerate a minimal offline layout using an existing response file.
+- And here's how to regenerate a minimal offline layout using an existing response file.

     ```cmd
     MinimalLayout.exe regenerate -filepath c:\VSLayout\MinimalLayout.json
     ```

-Few other examples of ***generate*** command
+A couple of other examples using the **generate** command:

 - Here's how to add an additional workload, and include only the recommended packages.